NOTE: Merging is irreversible. Do not merge unless you are certain two records are the same person.

 How Merges Work

 When two records are merged in Crimson, all of the information in the “keep” record will remain.
 If there are blank fields in the keep record, and information is available in the “merge” record, that information will be filled in.
 For example, if the keep record has a home phone number, and the merge record has a business phone number, the merged record will have both.
 If the two records have different information for the same field, only the keep record information will be available after the merge.
 You may want to make changes to one of the records prior to a merge so that information from both are retained.
 At times you may also want to remove merge record information prior to the merge if you don’t want it filled into a blank field.

 The Deduping tool can be found on the Compliance Dashboard.
 Click the number of Possible Duplicate Records to open the deduping tool.

 Deduping Tool Page Features

 PID – Unique Crimson ID for a record.
-If you click the hyperlinked PID, it will open the record’s full profile providing further details for review.
+Click the hyperlinked PID, to open the record’s full profile for review.

 Match Type – Reason the records matched as possible duplicates.

 Name – Full name of the record.
 If you hover over the first letter of the last name a blue question mark will appear.
 Click on the question mark to get additional details about the record without having to leave the screen.

 MRC Date – Donor’s most recent contribution date.